Last Updated on July 12, 2021.

 Also, having no Gain dial makes it a bit of a pain to set the levels correctly.

-Other than that, I think that the Rode NT USB does a pretty decent job at doing what it’s supposed to do, just remember to not record very hot signals.
+Other than that, I think that the Rode NT USB does a pretty decent job at doing what it’s supposed to do, just remember to not record very hot signals, such as electric guitars.

 What comes in the box?